readium/annotations/README.md

 ## 4.2.
 Using multiple selectors

-It is recommended that Reading Systems export CSSSelector + TextPositionSelector + ProgressionSelector, as they can be used for sorting annotations when no other sortable selector is present.
+It is recommended that Reading Systems export CssSelector + TextPositionSelector + ProgressionSelector, as they can be used for sorting annotations when no other sortable selector is present.

 When displaying an annotation, a Reading System is free to use the most precise Selector available.
 It will select an alternative Selector as a fallback in case the preferred one does not return a correct position in the publication: this can happen if the publication has been modified after the annotation has been created.